Triple-Point/MuzillaML/README.md

  - Hide a portion of artists in the test set.
 Evaluate if the model can correctly predict these hidden interactions.
  - For each user in the test set generate top-𝑘 recommendations.
  - Compare the recommendations with the ground truth (Masked items).

+ - The code currently uses a default of 10

+### Mean Average Precision (MAP)

+Assuming order is important, MAP seems like a good metric to use.
+The model generates the top-𝑘 and compares this to 𝑘 masked artists.

+### Results

+#### Baseline
+The random_model generates a list of 𝑘 randomly selected artists.

+10-fold cross validation resulted in MAP of [
+2.07
+0.83
+7.63
+1.06
+0.60
+1.22
+1.24
+2.53
+0.83
+0.0] * 10^-6

+...or basically zero.

+#### Popularity mode

+The popularity model calculates the most popular artists, and recommends them.

+Not optimised for time, so I stopped before cross validation was done.
+Converged on an average MAP score of: 0.002827381577617915
+Better than chance. w00t!!!

+### Serendipity

+TDB.
+This is actually an important part of the Muzilla philosophy, but this is hard to define ;)

 ### Vectors similarity - nearest neighbour